redis/redis-doc/topics/cluster-spec.md

 Once the slave receives the authorization from the majority of the masters within a certain amount of time, it starts the failover process performing the following tasks:

-* It starts advertising itself as a master (via PONG packets).
+* Starts advertising itself as a master (via PONG packets).
-* It also advertises it is a promoted slave (via PONG packets).
+* Starts advertising it is a promoted slave (via PONG packets).
-* It also starts claiming all the nodes that were served by the old master.
+* Starts claiming all the slots that were served by the old master.
-* A PONG packet is broadcasted to all the nodes to speedup the proccess.
+* A PONG packet is broadcasted to all the nodes to speedup the proccess, without waiting for the usual PING/PONG period.

 All the other nodes will update the configuration accordingly.
 Specifically: